 Is your priority to buy that new electronic device today (and probably another newer model a year or two later) or to pay off your mortgage early?
 Is your priority to eat out for dinner twenty times per month or to cut back a little to develop a consistent investing plan?
 Is your priority to smoke two packs a day for the next 30 years or to put that same money to work and retire a millionaire?

-By the way, just like athletic coaches can help you stay on track with your fitness goals, a personal financial coach can help you stay on track with finance goals.
+By the way, just like athletic coaches can help you stay on track with your fitness goals, a fee-only advisor and money coach can help you stay on track with financial goals.
 Providing guidance and accountability are definitely big reasons that some people decide to engage in a long-term relationship with a coach.
 That might be something to consider if that type of motivation tends to help you.